Can You Get LASIK After Retinal Detachment Surgery?

 LASIK for Patients With Past Retinal Detachment

 LASIK cannot be used to treat or correct retinal detachment.
-However, some patients who have had retinal detachment procedures in the past and are fully healed can still benefit from LASIK surgery to correct their vision.
+However, some patients who have had retinal detachment surgeries in the past and are fully healed can still benefit from LASIK surgery to correct their vision.
 There are cases where scarring from severe retinal detachment may cause your eye doctor and LASIK surgeon to advise you against undergoing LASIK.

 We recommend starting by having a discussion with your primary eye doctor and then scheduling a consultation with the LVC team.
 Together, we will assess your unique eye health and medical history to determine whether you are a strong candidate for LASIK.